-It’s 2017 and everyone is a foodie – especially Millennials.
-In fact, this Mintel study cites that 62 percent of Millennials describe themselves as foodies.
-So it’s not a surprise that restaurants are feeling the pressure to attract more of a foodie generation to their facilities.
-But how do you begin to legitimize your restaurant as a “foodie” establishment in the eyes of Millennials today?
+It seems nowadays everyone is a foodie – with the hashtag “foodie” being used over 244 million times on Instagram.
+It’s not a surprise that restaurants are feeling the pressure to attract more of a foodie generation to their facilities.
+How do you begin to legitimize your restaurant as a “foodie” establishment in the eyes of Millennials and Gen Z today?
 We know locally grown menu items and unique foods and spices (Sriracha anyone?), tend to catch their eyes.
 But there are other ways to “foodie” your Quick Service Restaurant (QSR) – and it doesn’t necessarily require a menu overhaul.

 1. A twist on the familiar